JulieFunk/SLSA19notes/7November2019.md

   * water
   * mother compost

 Aja will take the mixture back to her home compost so as to not introduce new microbiomes to Irvine.

 Finally, we had a "harvest" debrief where we discussed the power of devotion in ritual and the ways that compost can ground us in our situatedness in ecology, humanity.

+Aja also collaborates with the group [Amici Mortem](https://amicimortem.wordpress.com/)

 ---